Electronics notes/Temperature sensing

 - reported to 1% but don't assume more than ±5 ％RH accuracy

-E.g. in one test with two DHT11 modules next to each other, temperature was reported 0.0 to 1.0 degrees apart on average, but RH ~11 %RH apart on average (fairly consistently so there's probably a little you can fix with calibration against a known value).
+E.g. in a quick test with two DHT11 modules next to each other, temperature was reported 0.0 to 1.0 degrees apart on average, but humidity was ~11 %RH apart on average (fairly consistently so you can probably improve this a little via calibration against a known value).

 Pins: 3.5-5.5V, data, NC, Gnd.
 You will want a pullup resistor on the data pin, mostly because it's bidirectional onewireish(verify).